-- 1 cup unsalted butter, cut into chunks
+- 1 cup Butter, unsalted, cooled and cut into chunks see recipe notes

-- In a large mixing bowl, combine the butter, brown sugar, granulated sugar and salt with an electric hand mixer until no butter flecks remain.
-Use your hands if needed to squish the mixture together and flatten out any little chunks of butter.
+- Combine the butter, brown sugar, granulated sugar and salt in a large bowl.
+Mix on medium using an electric hand mixer until no butter flecks remain, which can take 3-4 minutes.
+Squish the mixture together with your hands to flatten out any little chunks of butter if needed.

-- Add the eggs and vanilla to the bowl and continue beating with the hand mixer until well blended.
+- Add the eggs and vanilla to the bowl and continue beating with the hand mixer until well blended, about 2 minutes.

-- Add the flour and baking soda, continuing to beat until well combined.
+- Add the flour and baking soda, continuing to mix until well combined, another minute or so.

-- Stir in the cooled and chopped pecans and chocolate chips, and mix until everything is combined.
+- Stir in the cooled and chopped pecans and chocolate chips, and mix with a spoon until everything is combined.

 - Measure out the dough using a small ice cream scoop.
 Each scoop should be 2 1/2 to 3 tablespoons of dough.

-- Place the scooped dough balls next to each other on a 10x15" baking sheet lined with parchment paper, cover with plastic wrap and chill in the fridge for at least 6 hours or up to 4 days.
-I have also stored the unbaked scooped cookies in a single layer in a plastic tub lined with parchment paper, adding additional parchment paper on each layer to prevent sticking.
+- Place the scooped dough balls next to each other on a 10×15" baking sheet lined with parchment paper, cover with plastic wrap and chill in the fridge for at least 6 hours or up to 4 days.

-- Heat oven to 400 degrees, placing the cookie sheet in the middle rack and bake for 8-10 minutes.
-You want the cookies to be a light golden brown on the top and edges, but still pale right in the middle.
+- Bake the cookies on the middle rack of the oven for 8-10 minutes.
+Check for done-ness at 8 minutes, you want the cookies to be a light golden brown on the top and edges, but still pale in the middle.

 - Remove from oven and cool until firm, about 5 minutes.
 Transfer to baking racks and serve warm or cool.